josegabrielzevallos/MyWebPageTF2/README.md

 ### How I Overcame It:
 1. Started with base mobile styles first
 2. Used CSS custom properties for consistent values
-3. Implemented `clamp()` for fluid typography
-4. Used CSS Grid and Flexbox for flexible layouts
-5. Tested at multiple viewport sizes
+3. Tested at multiple viewport sizes
+4. Use all the requirements on the page

 ---